CBD AND INFLAMMATION, HOW DOES IT WORK?

 3 – Exercise regularly – make time to exercise 3 – 5 times a week.
 Low-impact exercises like cycling, swimming, yoga are enjoyable and effective, exercise does not need to be intense and difficult to help the body.

 4 – Manage your stress – Chronic stress is known to cause inflammation.
-Take time each day to think about good things in your life.
+Take time each day to think about the good things in your life.
 Make sure to take breaks throughout your day to try and manage stress.
 Try meditation and yoga.

 CBD DOSAGE FOR INFLAMMATION